electronstudio/raylib-python-cffi/docs-src/raylib.rst

 C API
 =============

 The goal of the C API is make usage as similar to the original C as CFFI will allow.
-The `example programs <https://github.com/electronstudio/raylib-python-cffi/tree/master/examples>`_ are very, very similar to the C originals.
+So the `example programs <https://github.com/electronstudio/raylib-python-cffi/tree/master/examples>`_ are very, very similar to the C originals.

 Example program: